jordantroberts/BirthdayGreeter/README.md

 # Birthday Greeter App

 I created this app in my third week of Makers Academy to practice playing around with web apps.
-I would like to revisit this in future and work on it further but for now it works as intended.
+I would like to revisit this in future and work on it further but this app works as intended :)

 ## Task